ravendb/ravendb-go-client/implementation_notes.md

 I chose the simplest solution: they are identified by the index in the array of callbacks.

-Function that adds returns the index.
+Function that adds a callback returns the index.

 To make the index stable, we never shrink the arrays.
 Removing callback from the array is `a[idx] = nil`.